 Dr John Birch (1929-2012) was a British organist and choral director.
 He joined the faculty at Sussex as a Visiting Lecturer in Music from 1971-1983.
-He was a Professor of the Organ at the Royal Academy of Music for nearly 40 years and was the University's much-loved Organist from 1967-1994.
+He was a Professor of the Organ at the Royal College of Music for nearly 40 years and was the University's much-loved Organist from 1967-1994.
 He was then appointed Curator-Organist at the Royal Albert Hall, a role which he held until his death in 2012.

 Dr Birch's love of the organ and music inspired so many, and his contributions to this field are immense.
 His legacy continues at Sussex through the Dr John Birch Music Scholarships.